johanzi/gwas_gemma/README.md

 # Files needed
 * VCF file with the accessions/samples
-* text file containing the order of the accessions in the VCF file (order_accession.txt)
+* Text file containing the order of the accessions in the VCF file (`order_accession.txt`)
-* file containing the phenotypes of interest with a column containing the name of the accession as described in the vcf file.
+* File containing the phenotypes of interest with a column containing the name of the accession as described in the vcf file.
 Alternatively, one can process directly a tsv file containing the phenotype for interest with one value per row, with the same order than for the VCF file (no header)